RivValtin/ffxivguide/glossary.md

 * Limited Job - A special type of combat job that is not allowed to use standard duty finder or roulettes.
 They are also barred from some content entirely.
 What content they can queue into they must do so either undersized or with a full premade group.
 Meant more as a fun minigame than a serious job/class.
 * Mechanic - Fancy word that means "a thing the fight does that requires you to do something other than stand there slapping it for damage".
 * Mob - Another word for enemy or monster.
+* Off-Threat - An attack that targets someone without respecting enmity.
+Usually ends up targeting a healer or damage dealer, and there's nothing that tanks can do about that.
 * Raidwide - Short for "raidwide damage", and refers to any attack that deals damage to everyone regardless of position.
 Often unavoidable.
 * Resolve - When something that was previously telegraphed actually occurs.
 * Snapshot - Every damaging ability checks how much damage it should deal at a very specific time, and it's usually not at the same time as you see the damage.
 That timing is the snapshot timing.
 Most enemy things snapshot when the orange circle disappears or when the cast ends, but it can vary.
 * Stack - Means to have everyone tightly stacked together.
 Can also refer to a mechanic that asks you to stack together in order to split the damage.
 * Telegraph - Any mark that is there to warn you about what's going to happen next (or at least soon) in the fight.
 * Threat - See Enmity.
+* Trash - A special name given to non-boss enemies that are not part of a boss fight.
+They're usually very simple filler between bosses.

 ### Community Names for Mechanics
 These are special names the community uses for commonly appearing attack patterns.
 Usually named after the first mechanic to appear in the game that worked similarly.